-Medical Center: Faculty members serve as counselors for students.
+Medical Center: The Director of Counseling and Student Activities is in charge of the counseling program.
+Faculty members serve as counselors for students.
 Throughout the program by individual and/or by group conferences, students may seek assistance with problems of a personal or academic nature.

 Affiliate Program.
-A thirteen-week affiliate program in the Nursing Care of Children is offered students from four diploma schools of nursing in Indiana, Illinois, and Missouri.
+A thirteen-week affiliate program in the Nursing Care of Children is offered students from diploma schools of nursing in Indiana, Illinois, and Missouri.
 Clinical experience is provided in the Riley Hospital for Children.